-The Office of the Dean of Students keeps students informed of important dates and policy changes by sending notices to students via e-mail and by posting notices on the GS News and Announcements section of the website.
-Most information is communicated to students through twice-weekly email newsletters; however, on occasion, the Dean of Students staff sends emails with subject lines containing a double asterisk (**).
-Students are required to read all double-asterisk emails, which contain important information relevant to the entire student body.
+The Office of the Dean of Students keeps students informed of important dates and policy changes by sending students twice-weekly email newsletters and by posting notices on the GS News and Announcements section of the website.

 Office of the Dean of Students